typingincolor/reqbot/README.md

 ## Web App
 Reqbot has a web application at `/` which allows you to see the requests that reqbot has received.

+## Running reqbot

+You will need to install redis and gradle...

+Then `gradle run`

+This will start everything at `http://localhost:8080/`